Made to Last Forever:

 The Fairbanks House Museum built in 1637 in Dedham, Massachusetts

-Evergreen Importance of
+Timeless Importance of

 Made to Last Forever and the Fairbanks House

-This book not only holds historical importance for The Fairbanks House built in 1637 as the oldest frame-house still standing as a National Landmark in North America.
-It tells the story of the beginning of the family that went on to develop the nation in significant ways through invention, the arts, medicine, national and state politics, participation in all wars, and more.
+Made to Last Forever: A Family.
+A House.
+A Nation. not only holds historical importance for The Fairbanks House built in 1637 as the oldest frame-house still standing as a National Landmark in North America.
+It tells the story of the early beginning of the family that went on to develop the nation in significant ways through inventions, the arts and sports talents, medicine, national and state politics, participation in all wars, and more.
+It’s a family that continues to contribute today.

-The book reaches beyond the Fairbanks House and the Fairbanks family as it represents the start of the Massachusetts Bay Colony (MBA) that will celebrate its 400th anniversary in 2030.
+The book reaches beyond the Fairbanks House and the Fairbanks family as it represents the celebration of the 400th anniversaries of Boston and the Massachusetts Bay Colony (MBC) in 2030; Dedham, MA, one of the first two inland towns in the MBC, 2036/37; and The Fairbanks House in 2037.